padok-team/dojo-guestbook/README.md

 - how to build the image
 - how to run the container, including configuration of port
 - how to link it to another container
-- how to persistent storage
+- how to persist a storage

 ### How